What is it like to live in Macau?

 Living abroad has helped me grow as a person.

-It has helped me be independent and responsible for taking good care of myself and doing what is expected of me.
+It has helped me be independent and responsible for taking good care of myself and doing what I expected.
 I’ve learned how to be appreciative of people.

 Most importantly, I’ve learned how to be acceptable to other people of other nationalities.

-I realized that racism has no place here on earth if we want to have a better world.
-Respect, Thoughtfulness, and Acceptance are the most important values we all should be possessed.
+I realized that racism has no place here on earth if we want a better world.
+Respect, Thoughtfulness, and Acceptance are the most important values we all should possess.

 To work in any hotel in Macau is not only for those who have a background in Hotel and Restaurant Management or Tourism.